-(ii) A description of the amount of existing development, defined under Section 655.105(k)655.105, Ordinance Code, that has occurred on site, including the amount of existing vertical development by land use in gross square feet, dwelling units, or other applicable units of measure; the amount infrastructure completed at the site; etc. A copy of the approved site development plan, if applicable, shall be attached to the request as Exhibit A.
+(ii) A description of the amount of existing development, as defined under Section 655.105(k) 655.105, Ordinance Code, that has occurred on site, including the amount of existing vertical development by land use in gross square feet, dwelling units, or other applicable units of measure; the amount of infrastructure completed at the site; etc. A copy of the approved site development plan, if applicable, shall be attached to the request as Exhibit A.

 (j) Public hearings.
-Before the City enters into, amends or cancels a development agreement, there shall be a minimum of two public hearings, with one public hearing to be held by the City Council and the other one to be held by either the City Council or the Planning Commission. the appropriate City Council committee of reference.
+Before the City enters into, amends or

+cancels a development agreement, there shall be a minimum of two public hearings, with one public hearing to be held by the City Council and the other one to be held by either the City Council or the Planning Commission. the appropriate City Council committee of reference.
 The public hearings shall be held 45 days from the date of the filing of the legislation concerning the development agreement with the Division of Legislative Services.
 The owner or developer shall file proof of publication with the Legislative Services Division prior to the public hearings.

-(2) Notice of the public hearing shall also be given, at the applicant's expense, to all owners of property within at least 14 days in advance of the first public hearing to all owners of real property within 350 feet of the boundary line of the property for which a development agreement, or its amendment or cancellation, is requested; provided, however, that where the land for which a development agreement, or its amendment or cancellation, is sought, is part of, or adjacent to, land taken by the City Council.
+(2) Notice of the public hearing shall also be given, at the applicant's expense, to all owners of property within at least 14 days in advance of the first public hearing to all owners of real property within 350 feet of the boundary line of the property for which a development its amendment or cancellation, agreement, or requested; provided, however, that where the land for which a development agreement, or its amendment or cancellation, is sought, is part of, or adjacent to, land owned by the same person, the Director may, in his discretion, require that notice be given to such owners as the Director may determine to be affected property owners.
+For purposes of this provision, owners of adjacent or nearby properties within the distance set forth herein shall be deemed to be those whose names appear on the current tax records in the Office of the Property Appraiser; provided, however, that where such notice is determined by the Director to be insufficient to ensure actual notice to a majority of adjoining owners, he may require mailed notice to be given to the actual owners, as indicated by a current title search of the public records.
+Notwithstanding any other provision herein contained, the failure of an adjacent or nearby property owner required by this Section to receive written notice shall not constitute a jurisdictional defect, provided that proper legal notice has been published, and shall not invalidate or otherwise have an effect upon any action taken by the City Council.